 Multi layered full steel mine winder ropes have enhanced advantages.
 Low compressibility and the compact structure of the mine winder rope guarantee geometric stability.
 The higher metallic area of full steel mine winder rope(s), results in a lower specific tension and as a result, lower stresses in individual wires, when subjected to the same loads.
-In addition, the increased number of outer
+In addition, the increased number of outer strands which are compacted and available in a number of parallel lay designs to optimise outer wire diameter are available.
+This effect underscores an enhanced useful mine winder rope service life.
+When considering the modes of failure, tried and tested solutions are readily available, to overcome these issues to a great extent, be it crushing, backslip or any other underlying cause;

-Root Cause Remedy
+Remedy

-Contact stresses between layers Plastic layer
+Plastic layer

 Same direction or equal lay

-Contact stresses within individual strands Equal lay length
+Equal lay length

 Adequate lubrication

-Contact stresses between strands Plastic layer
+Plastic layer

 Compacted strands

 Adequate support from core

-Resistance to outer contact stresses Compacted strands
+Compacted strands

 Bigger wires

 More strands

-Resistance to induced torque Correct lay length
+Correct lay length

 Flexibility

-Integrity of construction during installation Pre-forming
+Pre-forming

 Plastic impregnation

-Resistance to fatigue More strands/wires - flexibility
+More strands/wires - flexibility

 Higher fill factor - less stress in components

-Resistance to stress concentrations Equal lay
+Equal lay

 Bigger wires - more resistance to crushing

-Resistance to overstressed components Higher fill factor - less stress in components
+Higher fill factor - less stress in components

 No "King Wire" within core

-Resistance to corrosion Protective film - Galvanising/Bezinal
+Protective film - Galvanising/Bezinal

 Plastic layer to seal in lubrication